Follow us on Instagram @moonhoneytravelers for hiking and travel inspiration!

 Tofana di Roses Circuit Trail is an 11.9 km circular trail around the magnificent Tofana di Rozes mountain in the Ampezzo Dolomites.
 This is my favorite hike in Cortina d’Ampezzo!!!
 It begins at Rifugio Dibona, west of Cortina d’Ampezzo, and circuits the massif in a clockwise direction.

-Hikes in the Croda da Lago – Pelmo UNESCO World Heritage Site
+Croda da Lago – Pelmo UNESCO World Heritage Site Hikes

 Croda da Lago Circuit Trail wraps around the Croda da Lago mountain chain, starting at the Ponte de Ru Curto trailhead near Pocol.
 This varied 13.1 km circular trail lead to Lago Federa and Rifugio Croda da Lago before climbing up to Forcella Ambrizzola, at the edge of the Mondeval plateau.
 After ascending to Forcella de Formin, the trail drops down a rugged high valley defined by boulder fields and scree.